How Did the Experts Get It So Wrong ... When It Comes to Teaching the Dyslexic to Read?

 4. Missed: Understanding what triggers confusion when the dyslexic attempts to read.

-stumble,hesitate, insert word, omit word, replace word, misread word, omit line(s), go blank, daydream, or a combination thereof while reading.
+stumble,hesitate, insert word, omit word, replace word, misread word, omit line(s), miss a punctation stop, or go blank, or a combination thereof while reading.

 5. Missed: 3-D mastery of the three parts of an abstract whole word or symbol is vital to the process of learning to read whole words, concrete or abstract.